KDE/documentation-develop-kde-org/content/docs/extend/plasma/comic-plugin/_index.md

 `image` will be combined with the last downloaded image -- `comic.pageRequest(url, comic.Image)`.
 The position defines, where `image` will be placed.
 That way you can combine multiple images.

 The following code is taken from the [Deo Ignito](http://www.kde-files.org/content/show.php/Deo+Ignito+(fr)?content=92428) comic plugin.
-I removed parts that are not nescessary for explaining this function, added some comments and pseudo code.
+I removed parts that are not necessary for explaining this function, added some comments and pseudo code.

 ```js
 const firstImage = 0;